duckdb/duckdb-web/docs/guides/python/filesystems.md

 ```

 > These filesystems are not implemented in C++, hence, their performance may not be comparable to the ones provided by the `httpfs` extension.
-> It is also worth noting that as they are third party libraries, they may contain bugs that are beyond our control.
+> It is also worth noting that as they are third-party libraries, they may contain bugs that are beyond our control.